haroon-sheikh/cucumber-appium-ruby-example/README.md

     bundle install

 ## Running tests

-Prerequisite: The Appium server should be running, either from terminal or GUI.
+* The Appium server should be running, either from terminal or GUI.

     appium